signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 ### Install with Puppet

-1. Remove collector services such as `collectd`
+1. Remove collector services such as `collectd`.

-   Remove third-party instrumentation and agent software **Note:**
+   Remove third-party instrumentation and agent software.
+   **Note:**

    Do not use automatic instrumentation or instrumentation agents from